 76 Don’t bring prohibited items into parks

-While the majority of prohibited items at Walt Disney World are relatively obvious, there are a few items which you might find surprising.
-The link provides more information on Theme Park Rules & Prohibited Items.
+While most prohibited items at Walt Disney World are relatively obvious, there are a few items that you might find surprising.
+Visit our Guide to Banned Items at Walt Disney World to learn more.

 77 You don’t need to carry cash at Walt Disney World